Azure/azure-rest-api-specs/documentation/sdkautomation/sdk_customization.md

                   "type": "string",
                   "format": "regex"
                 },
-                "pageNamePrefix": {
+                "packageNamePrefix": {
                   // Prefix to be appended to packageName.
-By default packageName will be the folder name of packageFolder "type": "string"
+                  // By default packageName will be the folder name of packageFolder "type": "string"
                 }
               },
-              "required": [
+              "required": ["searchRegex"]
-                "searchRegex"
-              ]
             },
             {
               // If this option is set to false, then package folder will be from generateOutput.json.
               "const": false
             }
-          ],
-          "default": false,
+          ]
         },
         "buildScript": {
           // Build the generated sdk.